craftinfo/postgresql/README.md

 ## set (tweak)

-The client library we are interested in, is called "libpq.q" instead of "libpostgres.a".
+The client library we are interested in, is called "libpq.a" instead of "libpostgres.a".
 And the header is  `<libpq-fe.h>` and not `<postgres/postgres.h>` as the default name would be assumed from the address.
 So we tweak this.